codecentric/cxf-spring-boot-starter/README.md

 # Documentation

+There´s also an blog post describing this project: [Spring Boot & Apache CXF – SOAP on steroids fueled by cxf-spring-boot-starter](https://blog.codecentric.de/en/2016/10/spring-boot-apache-cxf-spring-boot-starter/)

 ### Initial Setup

 * Create a Spring Boot maven project.
 Use the __spring-boot-starter-parent__ as a parent and the __spring-boot-maven-plugin__ as a build plugin (you could speed that up, if you use the [Spring Initializr](https://start.spring.io/)).